 There are five steps that are now important for you to take:

-1. Speak to your doctor about getting your cholesterol levels checked.
+- Speak to your doctor about getting your cholesterol levels checked.
 If they’re high, find out if it’s possible to get genetic testing done.
 Genetic testing may not be available everywhere but the clue is in the higher-than-normal-

 high lipid levels as a first step.
 In the absence of gene tests, abnormal thyroid function is another pointer.
 Speak up.
 Push for more attention.
-Contrary to what anyone may believe, this is a matter of your life or death.
+Contrary to what anyone may believe, this is a matter of your life or death. - If genetic testing reveals that you have the gene, it may be useful for you to know which kind – heterozygous or homozygous.
+You’ll also need to request a

 neck scan if you’re not immediately sent for one.
 This will give you an idea of how much damage has already been done by this disease.
-Again, I have to emphasize the importance of speaking up and not being afraid to educate your doctor on what you know.
+Again, I have to emphasize the importance of speaking up and not being afraid to educate your doctor on what you know. - You’ll then need to urge your family members to get checked – father,

 mother, siblings.
 If you have children, they can get tested from the age of 5, I

-4. Figure out with your doctor and based on your levels, which course of
+believe. - Figure out with your doctor and based on your levels, which course of

 medication to embark upon and check frequently to see if and by how